-National Teaching Assistants’ Day takes place on 16 September every year, however as this is a Sunday this year, we will be celebrating it on Friday 14th September.
+National Teaching Assistants’ Day takes place on 16 September every year.
 The whole purpose of the event is to recognise the valuable contribution Teaching Assistants make to the education and support of school children across England and Wales.

 Here are some facts about Teaching Assistants: